-Section 1 - Eligibility criteria for company specific projects (essential gas appliance repair and replacement) other than condemned In order to qualify as a VCMA project, a project must: VCMA Eligibility Criteria Criteria Satisfied (Yes/No) a) Have a positive, or forecasted positive Social Return on Investment (SROI), including for the gas consumers funding the VCMA project; Yes b) Either: Provide support to consumers in vulnerable situations, and relate to energy safeguarding, or Provide awareness on the dangers of CO, or Reduce the risk of harm caused by CO; Yes c) Have defined outcomes and the associated actions to achieve these; Yes d) Go beyond activities that are funded through other price control mechanism(s) or required through licence obligations; and Yes e) Not be delivered through other external funding sources directly accessed by a GDN, including through other government (national, devolved or local) funding.
-Yes Section 2 - Eligibility criteria for company specific essential repair and replacement projects gas appliance servicing, In order to qualify as a VCMA project, unsafe pipework and esse repair or replacement must meet the following criteria: ential gas appliance servicing, a) A GDN has to isolate and condemn unsafe pipework or an essential gas appliance following a supply interruption or as part of its emergency service role; N/A b) The household cannot afford to service, repair or replace the unsafe pipework or essential gas appliance; and; N/A c) Sufficient funding is not available from other sources (including national, devolved or local government funding) to fund the unsafe pipework or essential gas appliance servicing, repair or replacement.
+Section 1 - Eligibility criteria for company specific projects (other than condemned essential gas appliance repair and replacement)

+In order to qualify as a VCMA project, a project must:

+VCMA Eligibility Criteria Criteria Satisfied (Yes/No) A) Have a positive, or forecasted positive Social Return on Investment (SROI), including for the gas consumers funding the VCMA project; Yes b) Either: i.
+Provide support to consumers in vulnerable situations, and relate to energy safeguarding, or ii.
+Provide awareness on the dangers of CO, or iii.
+Reduce the risk of harm caused by CO; Yes c) Have defined outcomes and the associated actions to achieve these; Yes d) Go beyond activities that are funded through other price control mechanism(s) or required through licence obligations; and Yes e) Not be delivered through other external funding sources directly accessed by a GDN, including through other government (national, devolved or local) funding.
+Section 2 - Eligibility criteria for company specific essential.
+Yes a) A GDN has to isolate and condemn unsafe pipework or an essential gas appliance following a supply interruption or as part of its emergency service role; N/A b) The household cannot afford to service, repair or replace the unsafe pipework or essential gas appliance; and; N/A c) Sufficient funding is not available from other sources (including national, devolved or local government funding) to fund the unsafe pipework or essential gas appliance servicing, repair or replacement.
 N/A